 csv;

-We have successfully completed MongoDB Redshift integration.
+We have successfully completed the MongoDB Redshift integration.

-Limitations of using Custom Scripts to Move Data from MongoDB to Redshift
+Limitations of Using Custom Scripts to Move Data from MongoDB to Redshift

 Here is a list of limitations of using the manual method of moving data from MongoDB to Redshift: